Inf-convolution and optimal risk sharing with countable sets of risk measures: Self-convolution and regulatory arbitrage

 \begin{Def} The regulatory arbitrage of a risk measure $\rho$ is a functional $\tau_\rho\colon L^\infty\rightarrow\mathbb{R}_+\cup\{\infty\}$ defined as Moreover, $\rho$ is called \begin{enumerate} \item free of regulatory arbitrage if $\tau_\rho(X)=0,\:\forall\:X\in L^\infty$; \item of finite regulatory arbitrage if $\tau_\rho(X)<\infty,\:\forall\:X\in L^\infty$; \item of partially infinite regulatory arbitrage if $\tau_\rho(X)=\infty$ for some $X\in L^\infty$; \item of infinite regulatory arbitrage if $\tau_\rho(X)=\infty,\:\forall\:X\in L^\infty$. \end{enumerate} \end{Def}

-\begin{Rmk} As $\rho^\mu_{conv}\leq\rho<\infty$, we have that $\tau_\rho$ is well defined.
+\begin{Rmk} \begin{enumerate} \item As $\rho^\mu_{conv}\leq\rho<\infty$, we have that $\tau_\rho$ is well defined.
 Our approach is different from that in \cite{Wang2016} because we consider ``convex" inf-convolutions instead of direct sums.
 More specifically, the approach by \cite{Wang2016} is while in our case we have the role for $\{\mu_ i\}$.
-This distinction leads to differences specially, as is explored in Theorem \ref{prp:arb} below, because in our approach convexity rules out regulatory aritrage, while in \cite{Wang2016} sub-additivity plays this role.
-For instance, in that approach, $Ent_\gamma$ is of limited regulatory arbitrage, whereas in ours (see Proposition \ref{prp:arb} below), we have $\tau_{Ent_\gamma}=0$, that is, $Ent_\gamma$ is free of regulatory arbitrage.
-Moreover, it is evident that $\tau_{EL}=0$ because $\sum_{i\in\mathcal{I}}EL(X^i)\mu_i=EL(X),\:\forall\{X^i\}_{i\in\mathcal{I}}\in\mathbb{A}(X)$. \end{Rmk}
+This distinction leads to differences because in our approach convexity rules out regulatory arbitrage, while in \cite{Wang2016} sub-additivity plays this role.
+In fact, in the approach of \cite{Wang2016}, $\tau_\rho$ is always sub-additive, whereas in our case, this is not ensured.
+This fact alters most results and arguments, as it is crucial in his study.
+For instance, in that approach, a convex but not coherent risk measure $\rho$ is of limited regulatory arbitrage, whereas in ours (see Theorem \ref{prp:arb} below) it is free of regulatory arbitrage. \item Most results below would remain true if we considered the general framework of arbitrary $\rho_{\mathcal{I}}$ and made the adaption $\tau_{\rho_\mathcal{I}}=\sum_{i\in\mathcal{I}}\rho^i\mu_i-\rho^\mu_{conv}=\rho^\mu-\rho^\mu_{conv}\geq0$, where $\rho^\mu$ is as Remark \ref{rmk:fatou}.
+This formulation could be linked to the gain that sharing may provide over some initial allocation.
+However, this is beyond our scope in this paper. \end{enumerate} \end{Rmk}

+We now state general results regarding $\tau_\rho$ in our framework.
+To this end, the following property of risk measures is required.